Eighth Grade

 Middle School Curriculum

-The Middle School Department Coordinator serves as the lead facilitator for department planning and curricular mapping and execution.
-The Coordinator works directly with teachers, providing collaborative and one-on-one support, and facilitates teacher inquiry and related professional development.
-The Coordinator focuses on enhancing our teachers’ abilities to provide comprehensive instruction that enriches our students’ engagement in the ownership of learning.
-The Coordinator also works with Division Directors and teachers to collect, analyze and interpret data and use it to inform best practices in the classroom.
+The Middle School Department Head serves as the lead facilitator for department planning and curricular mapping and execution.
+The Department Head works directly with teachers, providing collaborative and one-on-one support, and facilitates teacher inquiry and related professional development.
+They focus on enhancing our teachers’ abilities to provide comprehensive instruction that enriches our students’ engagement in the ownership of learning.
+The Department Head also works with Division Directors and teachers to collect, analyze and interpret data and use it to inform best practices in the classroom.